davidj-brewster/video-to-keyframes/README.md

 Processing video with inferred threshold...
 Progress: 100%
-2024-10-27 13:44:15,973 - processor - INFO - Processed 180 frames, kept 35 keyframes
+2024-10-27 13:44:15,973 - processor - INFO - Processed 180 frames, kept 35 key frames
 2024-10-27 13:44:15,973 - __main__ - INFO - Processing complete.
 Extracted 35 frames.
 Successfully extracted 35 frames to output
 2024-10-27 13:44:15,974 - common - INFO - System cleanup completed
 ```
-Note there is a discrepency between estimated and actual frames generated because the estimator uses a simplified method to estimate keyframe thresholds, whilst the full extraction compares not just a frame with its preceding 2 frames but a configurable number typically much higher.
+Note there is a discrepency between estimated and actual frames generated because the estimator uses a simplified method to estimate key frame thresholds, whilst the full extraction compares not just a frame with its preceding 2 frames but a configurable number typically much higher.
 If this is problematic you can adjust the target frames accordingly.

 ### Parameters Reference